vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 </script>

 I consider these results pretty exciting.
-First they show that `fmt::Writer` is the fastest of the tested methods, almost 40% faster than `karma::generate`, the next contender.
+First they show that `fmt::Writer` is the fastest (was the fastest, see the updates at the bottom of the post) of the tested methods, almost 40% faster than `karma::generate`, the next contender.
 Here's the code used to convert an integer `n` to a string using `fmt::Writer`:

 {% highlight c++ %}
 fmt::Writer w;